 The 19th Annual Young Women's Conference in STEM will be held on MARCH 20, 2020.
 Group check-in begins at 8:00 AM inside Princeton University's Frick Chemistry Building.
 Young women attending the conference must be in grades 7–10.

 Download a copy of our media release form.
 Please have a parent or guardian for each student print, complete/sign and return to you.
-You must then login to your YWC registration account and upload each signed form.
+You must then RETURN to your YWC registration form and upload each signed form.
 The registration system can only accept one document to upload; multiple media release forms should be scanned as one document then uploaded.

 We have a very limited amount of support for buses available for schools that demonstrate need.
 Please email Deedee Ortiz with any inquiries on transportation requests to YWC.

 Meet our 2019 YWC keynote speaker, Dr. Tammy Ma, Plasma Physicist, Lawrence Livermore National Laboratory!

 Dr. Tammy Ma is a plasma physicist at NIF.
 She leads experiments aimed at achieving fusion ignition by using NIF’s 192 laser beams to compress fuel capsules containing deuterium and tritium (isotopes of hydrogen) in a process called inertial confinement fusion (ICF).
 The goal is to achieve sustained thermonuclear fusion, where the fuel fuses into heavier elements, and many times more energy is released than it took to initiate the reaction.
 The scientific and engineering challenges are vast, but the potential to produce abundant clean energy, as well as to better understand the physics of a process that powers all the stars in the universe is irresistible.